The Reconstructionist Congregation of Detroit & Congregation T'chiyah

-Services will begin promptly at 9:45 AM.
-Please show up early at 9:30 AM to get settled and to ensure that we can start on time.
+Services will begin promptly with singing at 9:30 AM.
+Please show up early at 9:15 AM to get settled and to ensure that we can start on time.
 Complimentary vegetarian catered lunch to follow.

 Tashlich: 3 PM @ Milliken Park.
 Tashlich means "casting off" -- it is a special cleansing ritual involving throwing crumbs of bread or rocks into water.
 We are excited to once again come together with the Isaac Agree Downtown Synagogue at the riverfront!

 Services will begin promptly with singing at 9:45 AM.
 Please show up early at 9:15 AM to get settled and to ensure that we can start on time.
 A light kiddush featuring challah and apples and honey will be available.

 *Note: There will be candle-lighting at 7 PM and a contemplative cello introduction at 7:15 pm.

 If you arrive between 7:15 pm and 7:30 pm, you will not be able to enter until 7:30 pm.